guipdutra/awesome-geek-podcasts/README.md

 * [.NET Rocks!](http://www.dotnetrocks.com/) - The internet audio talk show for .NET developer with Carl Franklin and Richard Campbell.
 * [/dev/hell](http://devhell.info/) - Chris Hartjes and Ed Finkler are trapped in Development Hell, where they talk mostly about PHP, web, their development experiences and also with special guests.
+* [Accidental Tech Podcast](http://atp.fm/) - Three nerds discussing tech, Apple, programming, and loosely related matters.
 * [Ada Lovelace Day](http://findingada.com/) [iTunes](https://itunes.apple.com/gb/podcast/ada-lovelace-day-podcast/id1119310112) - Achievements of women in science, technology, engineering and maths (STEM).
+* [Almost Better Than Silence](http://almostbetterthansilence.com/) - A comedy podcast about video games that features technology news, guest interviews, and conversation games!
+* [Android Developers Backstage](http://androidbackstage.blogspot.com/) - Android Backstage, a podcast by and for Android developers.
+Hosted by developers from the Android engineering team, this show covers topics of interest to Android programmers, with in-depth discussions and interviews with engineers on the Android team at Google.
+* [Away from the KeyBoard](http://awayfromthekeyboard.com/category/podcasts/) - Away From The Keyboard is where technologists tell their stories of how they started, how they grew, how they learned, and how they unwind.
 * [AWS re:Invent 2015](https://www.youtube.com/user/AmazonWebServices/about) [iTunes](https://itunes.apple.com/us/podcast/aws-re-invent-2015/id1041854841?mt=2&ign-mpt=uo%3D4) [RSS](https://s3.amazonaws.com/reinvent-podcasts/AWS_reInvent2015_PodcastRSS.xml)- 230+ technical sessions covering architecture, operations, security, and more.
+* [Azure Friday](http://s.ch9.ms/Shows/Azure-Friday) - Scott Hanselman sits down with the actual engineers who build Azure on his journey to learn how to program the cloud.
+No marketing, no BS, just two engineers and a laptop in short managable chunks.
 * [Beats, Rye & Types](http://beatsryetypes.com/) - Two old friends, discuss their three main obsessions: music, food, and programming.
 * [Between Screens](https://soundcloud.com/between-screens) - Expect to find content about the following topics: Ruby, Rails, Sinatra, Sass, Javascript, Design Patterns, Jekyll, Client-Side Web Apps, Rust, Typography, Git, Responsive Design, Prototyping, Web Design, Type Design and more.
+* [Boagworld Show](https://boagworld.com/show) - Boagworld is a podcast about digital strategy, management and user experience.
+It offers practical advice, news, tools, review and interviews with leading figures in the web design community.
+* [Bootstrapped](http://bootstrapped.fm/) - Both Ian and Andrey are experience startup founders, both have had major blows and successes in their career.
+You can learn alot listening to them.
+* [Bootstrapped Web](http://bootstrappedweb.com/) - Bootstrapped Web is for entrepreneurs bootstrapping their startups, who believe that the best way to get to where we're going is to learn by doing.
 * [BSDNow](http://www.bsdnow.tv/) - A Weekly BSD Podcast - News, Interviews and Tutorials.
 * [BSDTalk](http://bsdtalk.blogspot.com/) - Talking about the BSD family of free operating systems.
+* [Build Phase](http://buildphase.fm/) - Build Phase is a weekly technical podcast discussing iOS development and design.
 * [Cloudcast](http://www.thecloudcast.net/) - Award-winning podcast on all things, Cloud Computing, AWS Ecosystem, OpenSource, DevOps, AppDev, SaaS and SDN.
 * [CMOS](http://code-maven.com/cmos) - The Code-Maven Open Source podcast helps you become familiar with a wide range of projects by interviewing users or developers of these projects.
 * [CodeNewbie Podcast](http://www.codenewbie.org/podcast) - Stories from people on their coding journey.
 * [CodePen Radio](https://blog.codepen.io/radio/) - Co-founders of CodePen talk about the ins and outs of running a web software business.
 * [Coding Blocks](http://www.codingblocks.net) - Software and Web Programming, security, best practices, Microsoft .NET and more.
+* [Complete Developer Podcast](http://completedeveloperpodcast.com/) - There are plenty of podcasts out there about languages and coding.
+What we are doing with the Complete Developer Podcast is to cover the other areas of life.
+For example, our first episode is about talking with customers, bosses, and others that developers interact with who are not fellow developers.
 * [CppCast](http://cppcast.com/) - The first podcast by C++ developers for C++ developers.
 * [Creative Coding Podcast](http://creativecodingpodcast.com/) - about programming for visual and creative applications.
 * [CTRL+Click Cast](http://ctrlclickcast.com/) - They "inspect the web for you".
 Interviews with developers and designers, about design, code, and content management systems.
 Hosted by Lea Alcantara and Emily Lewis.
 * [Curious Minds](http://www.cmpod.net/) - Curious Minds is a podcast about Science, Technology, and History.
 Each episode brings interesting stories from a wide range of subjects: from Physics and Astronomy to Medicine, Art and Science Fiction.
+* [Data Skeptic](http://dataskeptic.com/) - The Data Skeptic Podcast features interviews and discussion of topics related to data science, statistics, machine learning, artificial intelligence and the like.
+* [Data Stories](http://datastori.es/) - Enrico Bertini and Moritz Stefaner discuss the latest developments in data analytics, visualization and related topics.
 * [Descriptive](http://descriptive.audio/) - This is an interview show with people from the JavaScript and web development world, hosted by Kahlil Lechelt and Henning Glatter-Götz.
+* [Design vs Dev](http://agileleague.com/) - A podcast about web development from the different perspectives of designers and developers.
 * [DevChat.tv](https://devchat.tv/) - We are programmers.
 House of Ruby Rogues, Javascript Jabber, IPhreaks, Freelancers' Show, Adventures in Angular and RailsClips.
 * [Dev Discussions](http://www.devdiscussions.com) - Discussions over a wide variety of topics including functional programming, domain-driven design, and game development.
 * [Developer On Fire](http://developeronfire.com/) - Podcast with inspiring interviews with successful software developers, architects, testers, and other professionals with stories of success, failure, excellence, and inspiration.
 * [Developer On Fire](http://developeronfire.com/) - Podcast with inspiring interviews with successful software developers, architects, testers, and other professionals with stories of success, failure, excellence, and inspiration.
 * [DevelopersHangout](http://www.developershangout.io/) - Two Developers talk about challeges, articles, news, books and other podcasts that came across their radar every 2 weeks.
 Laravel, PHP are two key topics, and other great podcasts like the ones listed above.
 * [Developer Tea](https://developertea.com) - Podcast for web and software developers hosted by a developer that you can listen to in less than 10 minutes.
+* [Developing Perspective](	http://developingperspective.com/) - From development and design to marketing and support, Under the Radar is all about independent app development.
+It's never longer than 30 minutes.
+* [Devnology](http://devnology.nl/podcasts) - Podcast of the Dutch user group Devnology.
+It is mostly in English.
+Lots of interesting discussions with interesting people
+* [DevOps Cafe](http://devopscafe.org/) - In this interview driven show, John Willis and Damon Edwards take a pragmatic look at the technology, tools, and business developments behind the emerging DevOps movement.
 * [Digital Human](http://www.bbc.co.uk/programmes/b01n7094) - BBC series explores the digital world presented by Aleks Krotoski.
+* [Eat Sleep Code Podcast](https://soundcloud.com/esc-podcast) - On the show we’ll be talking to passionate people about a wide range of developer related topics.
+* [Elixir Foundation](http://feed.elixirfountain.com/) - Your weekly podcast for news & interviews from around the Elixirlang Community
+* [Entreprogrammers](http://entreprogrammers.com/) - Get a fly-on-the-wall perspective from 4 developers turned entrepreneurs, as they struggle with the business and learn lessons the hard way.
+This is the weekly mastermind group of the entreprogrammers.
 * [FiveJS](https://fivejs.codeschool.com) - The latest news in the JavaScript community.
 * [FLOSS Weekly](https://twit.tv/shows/floss-weekly) - Interviews with prominent guests from the free software/open source community.
 * [Fragmented](http://fragmentedpodcast.com/) - An Android Developer Podcast.